-David Pope – Acting Chair
+David Pope – Deputy Chair

 Stephen Lucas is the Chair of the Warrnambool Regional Airport Advisory Committee and Horizon21.
 Stephen has a breadth of experience in the transport and emergency services sector having been a president of Bus Association Victoria, a helicopter pilot in the Australian Army and a chair of Westvic Helicopter Rescue Services Inc.

 Allan Miller is a proud Gunditjmara man who lives in Warrnambool and works on the traditional lands of which he was raised.
 Allan is Executive Officer of the Barwon South West Regional Aboriginal Advisory Committee and Chair of the Eastern Maar Aboriginal Corporation.
 He is a former Chairman of the Gunditjmara Aboriginal Co-operative, the principal Aboriginal health and community service organisation in the Warrnambool district, and a recipient of the Ricci Marks Award – Victorian Young Aboriginal Achievers Award.
 Allan's passions are community, culture and family.
 For the past 12 years Allan has strongly advocated for his people, land and culture in south west Victoria.